slackapi/java-slack-sdk/docs/content/guides/ai-apps.md

 ## The `Assistant` class instance {#assistant-class}

-The [`Assistant`](/reference#the-assistantconfig-configuration-object) class can be used to handle the incoming events expected from a user interacting with an AI app in Slack.
+The [`Assistant`](/reference#the-assistantconfig-configuration-object) class can be used to handle the incoming events expected from a user interacting with an app in Slack that has the Agents & AI Apps feature enabled.
 A typical flow would look like:

 1. [The user starts a thread](#handling-a-new-thread).
 The `Assistant` class handles the incoming [`assistant_thread_started`](https://docs.slack.dev/reference/events/assistant_thread_started) event.
 2. [The thread context may change at any point](#handling-thread-context-changes).
 The `Assistant` class can handle any incoming [`assistant_thread_context_changed`](https://docs.slack.dev/reference/events/assistant_thread_context_changed) events.
 The class also provides a default `context` store to keep track of thread context changes as the user moves through Slack.